microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 ### Controlling command Enabled/Disabled state

 The visibility of a command can be controlled by adding the attribute `Microsoft.VisualStudio.Extensibility.Commands.CommandEnabledWhenAttribute` to your command class.
 This attribute supports specifying an expression, defining a set of terms used in the expression, and what values those terms should be replaced with upon evaluation.
 Note: Term names and values are mapped to their index in the array. i.e. the term name at index 0 corresponds with the term value at that same index.
+The command would be enabled when the expression evaluates to true, and disabled when it is false.
 An example of such an expression can be seen here:

 ```
+	// This command would become enabled when a solution is loaded in the IDE and a file with the file extension ".jpg", ".jpeg", or ".txt" is selected in the Solution Explorer.
 	[CommandEnabledWhen(
-		"SolutionLoaded & IsValidFile",
+		expression: "SolutionLoaded & IsValidFile",
-		new string[] { "SolutionLoaded", "IsValidFile" },
+		termNames: new string[] { "SolutionLoaded", "IsValidFile" },
-		new string[] { "SolutionState:Exists", "ClientContext:Shell.ActiveSelectionFileName=(.jpg|.jpeg|.txt)$" })]
+		termValues: new string[] { "SolutionState:Exists", "ClientContext:Shell.ActiveSelectionFileName=(.jpg|.jpeg|.txt)$" })]
 ```

 QUESTION: Is there an existing doc somewhere that I can point to for what possible term values are?

 If this attribute is omitted from your command, the default is for the command to always be enabled.
 You can also automatically have your command be disabled if it is currently executing by setting `this.DisableDuringExecution = true;` in the constructor of your command class.
+Setting this property will override the enabled/disabled state defined by the `Microsoft.VisualStudio.Extensibility.Commands.CommandEnabledWhenAttribute` while the command is being executed.

 ### Localizing a command